-- Combine the cinnamon, bay leaves, cumin, coriander, cardamom, peppercorns, cloves, and red chile in a frying pan and toast over medium heat, stirring constantly, until the cumin turns uniformly brown, 4 to 5 minutes.
-Put into a spice grinder and grind to a powder.
+- Combine the cinnamon, bay leaves, cumin, coriander, cardamom, peppercorns, cloves, and red chile in a skillet over medium-high heat and toast, stirring constantly, until the cumin turns uniformly brown, 4 to 5 minutes.
+Pour the spices into a spice grinder and grind to a powder.
 Stir in the mace and store in an airtight container.

 Chai Pots de Creme Recipe © 2004 Suvir Saran and Stephanie Lyness.
 Photo © 2004 Ben Fink.
 All rights reserved.

 Hey, there.
 Just a reminder that all our content is copyright protected.
 Like a photo?
 Please don't use it without our written permission.
 Like a recipe?
 Kindly contact the publisher listed above for permission before you post it (that's what we did) and rewrite it in your own words.
 That's the law, kids.
 And don't forget to link back to this page, where you found it.
 Thanks!